 You can see in the diagram how the distributions progressively shift to the right.
 Remember, the horizontal access is performance, so this shows someone getting better over time.
 In fact, if you look at the right-most curve it does not overlap at all with the left-most curve.
 That’s a situation where on their worst day a player will do better now than they could ever have done in their initial situation.
 Think about an 18 year-old player compared to their 14 year-old self.
 Naturally, the rightward shifts in the performance distribution become smaller as the player gains mastery and experience.

-Our job as coaches is, through training and other developmental work, to keep the player’s mean performance rising.
+Our job as coaches is, through training and other developmental work, to keep the player’s mean performance rising and/or narrowing their performance distribution (making them more consistent).
 How we most effectively do that is the subject of other conversations.

 Mark Lebedew and others have provided research into the effectiveness of timeouts.
 Basically, they find little or none (sideout percentages after timeouts are basically the same as their average).
 This is another area of coaching where reversion to the mean is a possible explanation for what we think we see.
 And of course there’s also the question of confirmation bias, but that’s a different subject.